 What kind of student would this course suit?

 You can excel in veterinary science if you are highly motivated, intelligent, an excellent communicator and an innovative problem solver with a passion for animals and their people.

 How is this course taught and assessed?

-The course is taught through a mixture of lectures and practical classes to develop clinical, animal-handling and laboratory skills.
-Facilitated small- and large-group activities and directed self-education will develop your independent learning, team work and problem-solving skills.
+The course is taught using a wide range of evidenced approaches.
+Practical classes are embedded from day one to develop clinical, animal handling and laboratory skills.
+Facilitated small- and large-group activities and directed self-education will develop your independent learning, teamwork and problem-solving skills.

 We use mixed assessment methods, such as written examinations, computer-based examinations, practical tests and coursework, including written and oral presentations.

 What are my career prospects?

 Veterinary science graduates are well prepared for a variety of careers in the veterinary field worldwide.
 Most graduates are employed in UK general practice but many undergo further specialist veterinary training, have careers in academia or work overseas.
 Veterinary scientists are also employed in the biomedical research industry and there are job opportunities in government agencies, the Royal Army Veterinary Corps and animal charities.